-So you’ve found your dream home or project, but in order to make it a reality, you need finance.
-What options are available to you in Thailand?
+So you’ve found your dream home in Thailand, but in order to make it a reality, you need finance.
+Now you wonder, what options are available for you as a foreigner to get a loan to buy real estate in Thailand?

 There are two options available to foreigners: